stephaniemagdic/doth_translate/README.md

   - Delete quotes that are clogging up your favorites.
   Coming Soon:
   - Go back and edit your saved quotes.
 (Full functionality coming soon...)

+  ### Bell-Ringer Ideas:
+  - Give each student poster paper.
+Have them copy the quote from the application and define the words underlined in the sentence.
+Have students draw connections between the definitions and words in the sentence and use a concept web to interpret specific phrases in the sentence.
+  - Have a laptop set up at each desk.
+Generate a quote at each station.
+Play musical chairs ([preferably to fit the times](https://www.youtube.com/watch?v=T6QnThPGqIQ)).
+Have students rotate around the room in partners to visit each station and take note of their translation, making sure to save the quote before moving to the next station.
+The next group should revisit the same quote to edit the interpretation - not changing but adding to the original quote.
+  - Couple with teacher pay teacher ideas to enhance a lesson: [TPT Shakesperean Language Lesson Plans](https://www.teacherspayteachers.com/Browse/Search:shakespearean%20language/Price-Range/Free)
+  - Use the application as a simple warm up or as practice when students finish an assignment early and are looking for something to do.
+  - Use this application solely for a lesson on context clues!
+[TPT Context Clues Lesson Plans](https://www.teacherspayteachers.com/Browse/Search:context%20clues/Price-Range/Free/Grade-Level/Sixth)

 ## Planning Docs